How To Tell If Your Gas Stove Is Leaking

-Feeling breathless or not being able to catch your breath can be a symptom of carbon monoxide poisoning.
+Feeling breathless or unable to catch your breath can be a symptom of carbon monoxide poisoning.

-A fuzziness or drowsiness, similar to how you feel when you can’t wake up, is a significant sign of carbon monoxide poisoning.
+Like how you feel when you can’t wake up, a fuzziness or drowsiness is a significant sign of carbon monoxide poisoning.

 Ringing in the Ears